bylexus/pcms/doc/site/architecture/index.md

 <p>This file is processed using the 'base-template.html' template file</p>{% endverbatim %}
 ```

-1. All variables from `variables.yaml` files in the hierarchy from this file's folder up to the root folder are
-   merged into the `variables` map.
-2. The YAML Frontmatter is extracted from the HTML file, and merged with the `variables` map
+1. The YAML Frontmatter is extracted from the HTML file.
+Metadata is available via the `page.Metadata` template object.
-3. The complete HTML then is processed using the `pongo2` engine, and written as final HTML to the output folder.
+2. The complete HTML then is processed using the `pongo2` engine, and written as final HTML to the output folder.

 ### Markdown processor